-An angle bisector is defined as a ray that divides a given angle into two angles with equal measures.
+An angle bisector is defined as a ray, segment, or line that divides a given angle into two angles of equal measures.
 The word bisector or bisection means dividing one thing into two equal parts.
 In geometry, we usually divide a triangle and an angle by a line or ray which is considered as an angle bisector.

 Properties of an Angle Bisector

-1) Any point on the bisector of an angle is equidistant from the sides of the angle.
+- Any point on the bisector of an angle is equidistant from the sides or arms of the angle.

-2) In a triangle, the angle bisector divides the opposite side in the ratio of the adjacent sides.
+- In a triangle, it divides the opposite side into the ratio of the measure of the other two sides.